Peeragogy/Peeragogy.github.io/technologies.md

 axes:

 1. Time/Place
 2. Stages of Activities and Tasks
 3. Skill Building/Bloom’s Taxonomy

-4. Use Cases, and
+4. Use Cases

-5. Learning Functions.
+5. Learning Functions

 Each will link to pages that will prompt you with features, functionality, and technology tool ideas.